BrutPitt/glChAoS.P/readme.md

 \
 `glChAoSP_viewports.exe`: beta version of multiple viewports is also provided (floating GUI windows that can go out outside of main Viewport/Window): (only 64 bits).
 This is a great version, solid beta and full functional, but based on a *under development* version of  [**ImGui**](https://github.com/ocornut/imgui) library.
-\

 - **Linux**\
-`glChAoSP_Linux`: native executable (64 bit) is provided for OpenGL \>= 4.5,
+`glChAoSP_Linux`: native executable (64 bit) is provided for OpenGL \>= 4.5: it was tested on Fedora and Ubuntu LTS.
 (you can recompile it, with appropriate define, to obtain an OpenGL 4.1 compliant)
 \
-After clone, copy or decompression, take care that executable bit of the file `glChAoSP_Linux` is active (chmod +x).
+Take care to have installed OpenGL library, whereas `libX11 libXext` should already be installed.\
 \
-Take care to have installed OpenGL library, whereas `libX11 libXext` should already be installed.
-\
-It was tested on Fedora 27/28 and Ubuntu 16.04/18.04 LTS, although with subsequent updates and different library versions you may need to rebuild it.
-Read Build/CMake sections for further information.
-\
+After clone, copy or decompression, take care that executable bit of the file `glChAoSP_Linux` is active (chmod +x).\
+Use `glChAoSP_Linux.sh` to launch it from fileBrowsers like Nautilus or Caja.

     - **wine**
     The Windows executable, 32/64 bit, works fine also in wine 3.xx with no evident loss of performance